victinyGitHub/crosscoder-model-diff-replication/README.md

 # TLDR
+In the branches you'll see experiments done with crosscoders being trained on different models, and WIP rough jupyter notebooks digging around the trained latents.
+When they are cleaned up, they should be moved back to main in a neat folder of their own, along with the results found.
+Currently WIP:
+- Pythia 19m model diffing experiments between checkpoint 30 of Pythia 19m and checkpoint 60 of Pythia 19m.
+Hoping to discover what latents emerge throughout the training process.

+# Below is original ReadMe
+# TLDR

 Open source replication of [Anthropic's Crosscoders for Model Diffing](https://transformer-circuits.pub/2024/crosscoders/index.html#model-diffing).
 The crosscoder was trained to model diff the Gemma-2 2b base and IT residual stream at the middle layer.